okohll/abdocs/content/docs/tables/options.md

 ## When a record's created, run this workflow
 Run a [workflow]({{<relref "/docs/workflows">}}) immediately after the creation of a record.
 The workflow runs after any field default values have been set.

+> The workflow 'knows' metadata such as which user is logged in, which tile is open etc., so if you want to [use those in a calculation]({{<relref "/docs/views/calculations#special-functions">}}) in the workflow, you can do.

 ### Run this workflow whenever each record is viewed
 As well as running the workflow on record creation, also run it whenever a user views a record in this table.
 Be aware this may have a performance impact for users, if the workflow is resource intensive and/or multi-step.